-- Storage at about 10 °C to 20 °C for a long battery life. - Store batteries in rooms with smoke detectors.
+- ➤ Storage at about 10 °C to 20 °C is beneficial to a long battery life. - Store batteries in rooms with smoke detectors.
 A protection box with an electrical connection is an optimal solution. - Never store batteries near to inflammable or easily combustible objects. - ▶ Never store batteries near sources of heat.